jeanc18rlos/dental-vip-cms/src/pages/en/dental-tourism.md

 '
     visa: No visa required
-  - from: 'From: PANAM'
+  - from: 'From: PANAMA'
-    flag: pan
+    flag: pa
     time: 2 h:17 m
     cost: '875.00 USD